What I’ve Learned about Social Media & Blogging on Writing for 12 Years with Over 75,000 views

 Well, I beg to differ.

-Firstly, I don’t just blog to build a following, to increase my social media platform, or to sell books or to raise my profile as a writer.
-These are words you’ll hear media savvy writers using but I’m not keen on them.
+Firstly, I don’t just blog to build a following, increase my social media platform, or to raise my profile as a writer and sell books.
+There is so much more to consistently writing blog articles, on your own blog and guest writing for others.

 And here’s the thing…I blog because I love to write.